You are here:

 The Corporate Sustainability Reporting Directive (CSRD) was published in the Official Journal of the European Union on 14.12.2022.
 It substantially modifies the existing provisions on sustainability reporting.
 First and foremost, the future Article 19a of the Financial Statements Directive as amended by the CSRD broadens its scope.
 Whereas only large undertakings that were public-interest entities with an average of more than 500 employees were previously required to submit non-financial statements, this requirement will be extended in the future to cover all large entities, irrespective of whether or not they are exchange-listed, as well as exchange-listed small and medium-sized undertakings, although some simplifications are intended for the latter.
 Micro-undertakings remain excluded from this requirement.
 Another significant regulatory aspect is the introduction of binding standards for the sustainability reporting in the future Article 29b of the Financial Statements Directive as amended by the CSRD.
 The CSRD also stipulates that mandatory presentation of the sustainability report in the management report – there is no longer an alternative option for a separate report.
 Furthermore, the obligation is also introduced to have the sustainability report reviewed by an external source.

 The European Financial Reporting Advisory Group (EFRAG) is responsible for the technical drafting of the European Sustainability Reporting Standards (ESRS).
 Pursuant to Article 7 CSRD, the CSRD shall first apply to financial years that begin on/after 01.01.2024 – however applicability will also occur on a gradual basis depending on the type of undertaking.
-As the legal act in question is an EU Directive, prior to the CSRD becoming applicable for the first time, Member States will need to issue transposing legal acts under national law (national transposing legislation), which is expected to take place during 2023.
+As the legal act in question is an EU Directive, prior to the CSRD becoming applicable for the first time, Member States will need to issue transposing legal acts under national law (national transposing legislation), which is still outstanding.

 Since 2021, sustainability has been one of the FMA’s dedicated priority for supervision and inspections.
 In addition to a structured dialogue with all stakeholders on sustainability issues, two specific thematic aspects of the FMA’s priorities have been able to be highlighted: on the one hand the appropriate integration of sustainability risks into strategy, governance and risk management of supervised entities (with a focus on resilience), and on the other hand observance of the necessary disclosures regarding sustainable financial products, in order to reduce risks of greenwashing (with a focus on collection investor protection).
 Further details about the FMA’s priority for supervision regarding sustainability can be found in the FMA publication “Facts and Figures, Trends and Strategies“, published annually.